 - A Little Dream (Documentary film) by P. Dhanapal, (2008)

 - My Days With Mahatma Abdul Kalam by Fr A K George, 2009

-Blogging about study notes on Accounting, taxation as well as Income tax & GST, Best Motivational and Inspirational Quotes for self motivation and also my aim to inspire others.
+Learn with me about our India, and also get study notes on Accounting, taxation, for self motivation and also my aim to inspire others.